silver-language/workspace-silver/task/doing/multiline strings.md

 theGrandOldDukeOfYork end

 ```
-I don't think this is any clearer in this example, if anything, much uglier.
+I don't think this is any clearer in this particular example, if anything, much uglier.
 But there will be cases where something like this will be required, lambdas for example.
 It also highlights that these mean different things:
 ```